samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 #### Level 10: Thought Shield

-Your thoughts can’t be read by telepathy or other means unless you allow it.
+Your thoughts can't be read by telepathy or other means unless you allow it.
 You also have Resistance to Psychic damage, and whenever a creature deals Psychic damage to you, that creature takes the same amount of damage that you take.

 #### Level 14: Create Thrall

-When you cast [Summon Aberration](/spells/2619105-summon-aberration), you can modify it so that it doesn’t require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
-If you do so, the spell’s duration becomes 1 minute for that casting, and when summoned, the Aberration has a number of [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to your Warlock level plus your Charisma modifier.
+When you cast [Summon Aberration](/spells/2619105-summon-aberration), you can modify it so that it doesn't require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
+If you do so, the spell's duration becomes 1 minute for that casting, and when summoned, the Aberration has a number of [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to your Warlock level plus your Charisma modifier.

 In addition, the first time each turn the Aberration hits a creature under the effect of your [Hex](/spells/2618988-hex), the Aberration deals extra Psychic damage to the target equal to the bonus damage of that spell.